15 Fall Things to Do in Georgetown

 Go Wreath Peeping

 East Coast leaf peeping is a hallmark of the Fall, but when you’re in Georgetown’s charming residential neighborhood, elevate your game by admiring the beautiful fall wreaths adorning many of the homes.
-But be forewarned: You’ll want it all.
+But be forewarned: You’ll want them all.

 Cheer on 30,000+ Marine Corps Marathon Runners in Georgetown

-You can stake out a spot on M street on Sunday, October 27, to catch them early around miles 4-5 and show your support for ‘The People’s Marathon’—a DC tradition.
+You can stake out a spot on M street on Sunday, October 29, to catch them early around miles 4-5 and show your support for ‘The People’s Marathon’—a DC tradition.

 Honor Veteran’s Day with a Visit to Dog Tag Bakery